Simonkrh/infrastructure-delivery-pipeline/README.md

 - **Backend**:
   - An API built with Express.js and MySQL that manages shopping list item data.
-  - Real-time broadcasting of updates to connected clients via WebSockets, ensuring all users have the latest information.
+  - Brodcasts updates to connected clients via WebSockets so that all users have the latest information.

 - **Infrastructure**:
   - Infrastructure as Code (IaC) leveraging OpenStack Heat templates for the deployment of the application environment.
   - Continuous Integration/Continuous Deployment (CI/CD) integration with GitHub Actions for automated and reliable deployment processes.

+- **Tests**:
+  - **Automated Low-Level Tests**
+    - **YAML Linting**: Validates the syntaxing and formating of the `template.yaml` file using `yamllint`.
+    - **JSON Validation**: Uses `jq` to validate the syntaxing and formating of `package.json` files in both frontend and backend directories.
+    - **Dependency Validation**: Runs `npm install` to verify that all dependencies specified in `package.json` files for the frontend and backend are correct and can be installed without any errors.
+    - **JavaScript Linting**: Uses ESLint with a simple style guide to maintain a good and consistent code quality and styling in the JavaScript files.
+    - **Security Vulnerability Scanning**: Conducts a security audit using `npm audit --audit-level=high` for both the frontend and the backend which identifies any high-severity vulnerabilities in the dependencies.